 Reputation damage commonly results from online complaints or reviews, says Kelly Edwards, the CEO and Senior Marketing Director of Lawton Marketing in Lawton, Okla., who has shepherded many small businesses through reputation catastrophes.

 In addition to unhappy customers, small businesses may get disparaged by disgruntled former employees and competitors, Edwards says.
 Any small business owner can get entangled into such a dispute as the victim or even the accused perpetrator.

 The good news is that proactive action can help you protect your business.
 These five steps can help you avoid costly reputation damage:

 Nurture your good name.

 Small business owners should work hard to collect reviews from happy customers to diminish the power of any occasional negative reviews, Edwards says.
 For example, she recently went out to dinner in Las Vegas.
 The waiter, learning the group enjoyed the meal, offered them each a free glass of wine if they pulled out their smartphones and review the restaurant.
 However, make sure you learn and respect the rules of online review sites, and never review your own business or ask family and friends to sing your praises online, Edwards says.

 Monitor mentions of your business.

-Set up Google alerts for your business name and use social media management tools like Hootsuite to check social media regularly, Big Mouth Marketing , a Scottsdale, Ariz., online marketing agency, recommends.
+Set up Google alerts for your business name and use social media management tools like Hootsuite to check social media regularly to better manage your online reputation.
+Big Mouth Marketing , a Scottsdale, Ariz., online marketing agency, recommends.
 If you publish a blog that allows comments, either require approval to avoid inappropriate comments or set an alert to notify you of new comments.
 The sooner you’re aware of potentially damaging statements, the faster you can take action to correct the problem.

 Do damage control.